wwcodemanila/WWCodeManila-HTML.CSS/study_group/sg5_170617_exercise/README.md

 ### Exercise : Adding form in your website
-1. Using the website you made from previous session, add the Contact Us form with the name, email, suggestion/remarks.
+1. Using the website you made from previous session or in the workspace directory, add the Contact Us form with the name, email, suggestion/remarks.

 2. Add a Register form with fields name, email, birthday, gender, contact number, interest and a little about yourself.